 Backing up contacts is also a snap.
 Open the Preferences window.

-Go to the Backup & Restore tab, select a source of contacts (e.g. your Mac's Contacts or iCloud account) and click Backup.
+Go to the Backup & Restore tab, select a contacts source (e.g. your Mac's Contacts or iCloud account) and click Backup.
 To restore, select a source, choose a version of backup and click Restore.

-Duplicate entries of the same contacts may cause inconvenience or confusion.
+Having duplicate entries of the same contact may cause inconvenience or confusion.
 Some entries are exactly the same.
 There can also be partially duplicate entries.
 The best contact manager for Mac detects duplicate contacts and provides multiple solutions for you to deal with different types of duplicates.
 Here’s the detailed guide on it if you are interested.

-Also, it can identify contacts with incomplete information.
+Also, it can identify contacts with incomplete or invalid information.

 Get ContactsMate to keep your contacts well organized and clean on Mac!